 1. What constitutes a school day?

-Any day in which pupil instruction occurs is considered one of the 180 days.
-A school day that contains fewer instructional hours than a full schedule is considered a school day; however, only those hours in which instruction is provided may be counted toward meeting the required hours of instruction (half-day kindergarten - 437; full day kindergarten-grade 6 - 1050; grades 7-12 - 1137).
-(Return to menu and click on "worksheet" to calculate the hours of instruction).
+Any day in which pupil instruction occurs is considered a school day.
+A school day that contains fewer instructional hours than a full schedule is considered a school day; however, only those hours in which instruction is provided to all students/grades may be counted toward meeting the required hours of instruction (half-day kindergarten - 437 hours; full day kindergarten-grade 6 - 1050 hours; grades 7-12 - 1137 hours).
+(Click here to calculate the hours of instruction.)

 2. How are the hours of a school day computed?

 A school day is determined from the start to the close of each student's daily instructional schedule.
 Scheduled hours include up to 30 minutes per day of recess but does not include the lunch period.